cdapio/cdap/cdap-docs/integrations/source/partners/cloudera/index.rst

 is to help customers overcome the challenges in building data applications and accelerate the value creation from operational analytics.

-Utilizing CDAP on Cloudera EDH is a seamless experience.
+Utilizing CDAP on Cloudera Enterprise Data Hub (EDH) is a seamless experience.
 CDAP is integrated with Cloudera Manager, enabling customers to install, update, and monitor CDAP directly within the Cloudera Manager user interface.
 CDAP provides automation for ingestion and exploration of data in Cloudera Impala.
 Rather than writing a MapReduce program to transform data into the Impala file format and scheduling periodic transformation jobs in a separate system such as Oozie, developers can just issue a few simple commands and either batch or streaming data will automatically be ingested into Impala and available for high-performance SQL queries.

 The Cask™ Data Application Platform (CDAP) integrates with the `Cloudera Manager
 <http://www.cloudera.com/content/cloudera/en/products-and-services/cloudera-enterprise/cloudera-manager.html>`__.